acdlite/recompose/types/README.md

 ## Thanks

-Big thanks to @gcanti for his PR #241, it was nice and clear base for current definitions.
+Big thanks to [@gcanti](https://github.com/gcanti) for his work on PR [#241](https://github.com/acdlite/recompose/pull/241), it was nice and clear base for current definitions.